Grompiler/zero2prod/README.md

 This application is an implementation of a newsletter.

 I deployed it on DigitalOcean.
-It features https, CI/CD, tests, telemetry, sercure user registration/authentication, informative error handling, persistance.
+It features https, CI/CD, tests, telemetry, secure user registration/authentication, informative error handling, persistance.

 ## Pre-requisites